 So, as well as having some other problem that is associated with its faded leaf color this amaryllis plant is about to go into the stage of dormancy.

-So, you may be wondering what should you do in a situation like this where the plant has obvious problems they may require attention, such as lack of nutrients in the soil, but needs to be left alone so the bulb can go dormant for awhile?
+So, you may be wondering what should you do in a situation like this.
+The plant has obvious problems that may require attention, such as lack of nutrients in the soil.

 It is my educated guess that taking action to improve the foliage of the plant, or trying to force it to rebloom, is precisely what the owner of the above pictured amaryllis has been doing.